Skip to main

 And you’re done.
 It will be applied to all projects, additionally to the .gitignore of each project.

-I'm using asdf which has a .tool-versions files, so I can specify which Node.js version I want in a specific project.
+At the time of writing, I’m using asdf which has a .tool-versions files, so I can specify which Node.js version I want in a specific project.
 Of course not everyone is using asdf, so I simply added it to my global gitignore.

 Let’s say your team decided to share some common VS Code configurations, but your global gitignore already contains the .vscode folder and won’t be checked in.
 No worries, overrides will still work.
 If you un-ignore it inside the .gitignore of the project, it will be checked in again – only for this project, and not for all.